10 impressive farm building conversions

 Adapted agricultural structures that offer a sense of history and place

-But those looking for farm building conversion ideas needn’t limit their search to this humble outbuilding.
+Those looking for farm building conversion ideas needn’t limit their search to the humble barn outbuilding.
 Agricultural buildings come in the shape of grain silos, tractor sheds, stables and crumbling old stone farmhouses.

 Such conversions are rarely easy, however (Georgie & Greg’s emotional Grand Designs journey certainly struck a chord with viewers).
 They are all industrial by nature, so there’s usually a lot of work involved in making them comfortable enough to live in.
 And, just like any renovation, you can never quite be sure of the condition of the structure until you start uncovering it.

 But the risk is worth the reward.
 Heavy-duty materials and generous proportions mean these buildings are typically spacious and robust, as well as full of character.
 If you want a home that looks like it belongs in the countryside, it’s hard to find a better option.
 Take a look at these 10 brilliant farm building conversion ideas…